 Your employees are your most important business asset; they drive your sales and your customer satisfaction.
-Though there may be an understanding that the loss of a valued employee will have detrimental effects, it is still often not managed correctly.
+Though you may understand that the loss of a valued employee will have a detrimental effect, it is still often not managed correctly.

-We place a lot of emphasis on hiring and training employees but it is equally important to focus on employee retention.
-Employee turnover is a major problem, but there are ways to avoid it, and so you can build a stronger, more cohesive team.
+We place so much emphasis on hiring and training employees, but it is equally important to focus on employee retention.
+Employee turnover is a significant problem, but there are ways to avoid it so you can build a strong cohesive team.

 Why employee retention matters

-In a recent survey, Survey Monkey, found that 51% of employees would take another job if offered.
+In a recent survey by Survey Monkey, they found that 51% of employees would take another job if offered.
 The Wall Street Journal estimates that it costs more than twice the amount of an employee’s salary to find and train a replacement.
 And according to Investopedia, it takes 6.2 months to have a new employee trained up to a base level of the employee they replaced.

-This means that half of your current employees are open to leaving your organization, and it will cost you twice their salary to refill their roles, and half a year to get their replacement satisfactorily trained.
+If half of your current employees are open to leaving, it will cost you twice their salary to refill their roles.
+It will then take you six months to those replacements satisfactorily trained.

-Take a moment to reflect on the effects this has on your company each time it happens.
+Take a moment to reflect on the effects this will have on your company each time it happens.